 Brad suggests Republic Wireless.
 Jonathan Uses Project FI.
 These services piggyback off existing providers like Verizon, Sprint and T-Mobile and lean heavily on Wifi.
 The results is a comparable product that you can get for a fraction of the cost of the big players in the cell phone space

 9. Side Hustle

-Over the Last year we realized that a major pillar of FI was starting a business or side hustle. when you reach financial independence in your 20's, 30's and 40's you are unlikely to spend the next 40 years sitting on the couch.
-It's not what can you do but what do you want to do. being on the path to FI and no longer paycheck to paycheck affords you the freedom to fail – this freedom is the surest path to success.
+A major pillar of FI is starting a business or side hustle.
+When you reach financial independence in your 20's, 30's and 40's you are unlikely to spend the next 40 years sitting on the couch.
+It's not what can you do but what do you want to do.
+Being on the path to FI and no longer paycheck to paycheck affords you the freedom to fail–this freedom is the surest path to success.

 Consider the side hustle as a form of “investing in yourself” The good news is, you can have a side hustle for pretty much any hobby or discipline.
 Also starting a business opens up the tax code for you and your family.
-The tax code is brutal for wage earners (W-2 employees). starting a small business or becoming a freelancers gives you an incredible amount of flexibility.
+The tax code is brutal for wage earners (W-2 employees).
+Starting a small business or becoming a freelancer gives you an incredible amount of flexibility.

 The FI community has historically done a bad job at highlighting how powerful this lever is.
-We sought to remedy that by bringing Alan Donegan on the show to Unpack the Power of the Side Hustle which you can listen to here.
+We sought to remedy that by bringing Alan Donegan on the show to Unpack the Power of the Side Hustle.

 Example Side Hustles